UoB-HPC/ipu-hpc-cookbook/scheduling-multiple-workers-per-tile/README.md

 workers that finish faster will just be waiting for the overloaded workers to finish before they can all sync at the end of the BSP step.

+Of course, you can add instances of different vertexes to the same compute set, so different workers could be running different code.
+In this case checking for tile imbalance is particularly important.

 There's not much problem with *oversubscribing* vertex instances to tiles either - in that case they are just scheduled in a time-sliced fashion.
 But it helps if the number of workers is divisible by 6.